 VEGETABLES - Stage Two.
 Mash cooked vegetables like broccoli with a fork or puree cooked leafy greens such as kale or nettles.
 Adding these to meatballs, sauce, or something else dark in color works best.

 MEAT/PROTEIN.
 Add the best quality meat you can find - look for animals raised on pasture or ‘grass-fed.
-For children that need more protein and don’t like the texture, you can puree chicken and add it to virtually anything including muffins and tomato sauce.
+For children who need more protein and don’t like the texture, you can puree chicken and add it to virtually anything including muffins and tomato sauce.

 Chicken pancakes are a wonderful way to serve chicken in a texture, children often prefer.
 Use 1 boiled chicken breast and 3 eggs.
 Blend in a food processor.
 Pour into the pan and cook like a pancake.
 They are pretty good actually, even with no flour.
-Adding eggs to foods are another good way to get additional protein assuming the child is not sensitive or allergic to eggs.
+Adding eggs to foods is another good way to get additional protein assuming the child is not sensitive or allergic to eggs.
 You can also add organic organ meats such as liver to meatballs to make them more nutritional.

 Try the above-mentioned plans and you will see the difference soon.